 If you’re looking for a model that has crystals but is not as sparkly, there’s also the all-black 98A240 Crystal watch, which has a stainless steel case and bracelet and has 89 baguette Swarovski crystals.

 Bulova Classic Stainless Steel Watch (Model: 96B288)

-For our last watch, we’ll feature something that is versatile and classic-looking.
+For our last watch, we’ll feature something versatile and classic-looking.
 The handsome Bulova 96B288 Men’s Classic has a six-hand chronograph, a stainless steel case with Roman numeral markers, a tachymeter, and a calendar.

-This will look good as an everyday watch, and still look stylish and elegant on dressier occasions.
+This will look good as an everyday watch and still look stylish and elegant on dressier occasions.
 This also has a double-press deployant closure and is water-resistant to 30m.

-Another popular model from the Classic collection that’s just the right mix of simple and stylish is the 96A199 Men’s Classic Automatic model, which has a 41mm stainless steel case and an open heart skeleton design in between 5 and 7 o’clock.
-See other versions of this, as well as other excellent models from the Classic collection here.
+Another popular model from the Classic collection that’s just the right mix of simple and stylish is the 96A199 Men’s Classic Automatic model, which has a 41mm stainless steel case and an open heart skeleton design between 5 and 7 o’clock.
+See other versions of this, as well as other excellent models from the Classic collection, here.

 New models: Baselworld 2019 Releases

 If you’re interested in learning more about Bulova’s new releases, you can visit this page to get a glimpse of the watches for this year’s Baselworld.